A Rainbow in the Dark

 "Yes, sir, I slept real good," Harry replied with a big smile.

 "Good.
-We'll be going to Diagon Alley as soon as we eat breakfast."
+We will be going to Diagon Alley as soon as we eat breakfast."

 Harry hurried to take his shower.
 When he came out of the shower he found the clothes he'd worn the night before were gone and in their place were clothing and trainers that were clean and actually fit him.
 He got dressed and hurried downstairs.
 Tita appeared with a pop.
 "Mr. Severus is in the dining room.
 If you will follow Tita she will take you there."